Rainbow spanning structures in graph and hypergraph systems

-On a slightly different setup, Huang, Li and Wang \cite{MR3904820} obtained a generalization of the Erd\H{o}s Matching Conjecture to properly-colored $k$-graph system $\emph{\textbf H}$ and verified it for $n\geq3k^2m$ where $\textbf{\emph{H}}=\{H_1,\ldots,H_m\}$ and each $H_i$ is a properly colored $k$-graph.
-For general $F$-factors, Coulson et al.~\cite{MR4055023} proved that essentially the minimum $d$-degree threshold guaranteeing an $F$-factor in a single $k$-graph also forces a rainbow $F$-factor in any edge-coloring of $G$ that satisfies certain natural local conditions.
-We refer the reader to \cite{Hongliang2018ON,rainbow,Howard2017A,MR3604112,MR1652837,MR3818098,New,LU} for more results.
+On a slightly different setup, Huang, Li and Wang \cite{MR3904820} obtained a generalization of the Erd\H{o}s Matching Conjecture to properly-colored $k$-graph systems $\emph{\textbf G}$ and verified it for $n\geq3k^2m$ where $\textbf{\emph{G}}=\{G_1,\ldots,G_m\}$ and each $G_i$ is an $n$-vertex properly colored $k$-graph.
+For general $F$-factors, Coulson, Keevash, Perarnau and Yepremyan~\cite{MR4055023} proved that essentially the minimum $d$-degree threshold guaranteeing an $F$-factor in a single $k$-graph also forces a rainbow $F$-factor in any edge-coloring of $G$ that satisfies certain natural local conditions.
+We refer the reader to \cite{rainbow,Howard2017A,MR3604112,MR1652837,New,LU,Hongliang2018ON,MR3818098} for more results.